 8.4.1 Definition

-This notification is generated by the MnS producer when one or more of the following attributes of an AlarmRecord instance in the AlarmList changes its value: perceivedSeverity, backedUpStatus, backUpObject, trendIndication, thresholdInfo, stateChangeDefinition, monitoredAttributes, proposedRepairActions, additionalText, additionalInformation, serviceUser, serviceProvider or securityAlarmDetector.
+This notification is generated by the MnS producer when one or more of the following attributes of an AlarmRecord instance in the AlarmList changes its value: perceivedSeverity (except to the value "CLEARED"), backedUpStatus, backUpObject, trendIndication, thresholdInfo, stateChangeDefinition, monitoredAttributes, proposedRepairActions, additionalText, additionalInformation, serviceUser, serviceProvider or securityAlarmDetector.
 From the attributes listed above, only those that changed value shall be included in the notification.
+In case a change happens immediately before percievedSeverity is set to cleared, this notification shall notify other changes before the notifyClearedAlarm notification is sent.

 The notification parameters depend on the alarmType and are different for non-security and security alarms.
 If the alarmType is "Communications Alarm", "Processing Error Alarm", "Environmental Alarm".
 "Quality Of Service Alarm" or "Equipment Alarm" the alarm is considered to be non-security related.
 If the alarmType is "Integrity Violation", "Operational Violation", "Physical Violation", "Security Service or Mechanism Violation" or "Time Domain Violation" the alarm is considered to be security related.